 Note: Vault.com, is a job-hunting Internet company, that surveyed 1,004 employees in what it called the first comprehensive survey of e-mail behavior in the workplace.

 Findings like those have prompted more employers to monitor Internet use and to use a more stringent security policy guideline for proper use.
-Employees should be encouraged to use the Internet as a tool of their employment, but that repeated visits to Web sites that offer gambling, pornography, or high volume's of personal e-mail, can lead to a reprimand or termination.
+Employees should be encouraged to use the Internet as a tool of their employment, but that repeated visits to Web sites that offer gambling, adult sites, or high volume's of personal e-mail, can lead to a reprimand or termination.
 Internet abuse has created a booming business for software security companies as well as businesses that develop and sell security gateway appliances.
 Sales have soared as businesses and government agencies have scrambled to put policies and software in place to solve the problem.
 Despite employer awareness and security software, statistics show Internet abuse is growing.

 A 2002 survey of companies, institutions and government agencies by the Computer Security Institute (CSI) and the FBI revealed two eye opening findings: